MiczFlor/RPi-Jukebox-RFID/documentation/builders/installation.md

 7. Eject your SD card and insert it into your Raspberry Pi.
 8. Start your Raspberry Pi by attaching a power supply.
-9. Login into your Raspberry Pi, username is `pi` and password is `raspberry`.
+9. Login into your Raspberry Pi
    If `raspberrypi.local` does not work, find out your Raspberry Pi's IP address from your router.

 </details>